IepIweidieng/TJAPlayer3/tja.md

 (*in construction: explain the behavior of such timing commands with non-positive value*)

 * In TaikoJiro, the negative BPM with positive beat duration in [BMS scrolling modes](#bmscroll--hbscroll) can be used for making a warp over an empty section.
-It works similar to StepMania except that the scrolling behavior of overlapped sections is determined by the lastest defined section instead of the earliest defined section.
+It works similar to StepMania except that the scrolling behavior of overlapped sections is determined by the last defined section instead of the earliest defined section.
 See the explanation for StepMania, <https://twitter.com/TaroNuke/status/1250177428783280128> by @TaroNuke

 ### Note Symbols in Taiko Mode